Follow along to learn:

 However, as you start to get more advanced playing your instrument, you may find it easier to use your fingers on an acoustic.

-I generally don’t like playing Acoustic with a pick but like one while playing electric.
+I generally don’t like playing my favorite acoustic guitars with a pick but like one while playing electric.
 It’s all up to your own personal style and for you to decide on the kind of guitarist you want to be.

 What to do next?